greenlima/allpurpose_gpt/README.md

 ## How to install

-I have not deployed the app yet, but you can run it locally with your own openai api key.
+You can run 🤖 locally with your own openai api key.
+Follow the steps:

 **1. Clone the repo.** In terminal, type:
    ```